ansegura7/DataRegressors/README.md

 </details>

 # Data
-The dataset used is made up of a group of operational and PVT variables for oil wells.
+The dataset used is composed of a group a group of operational and PVT variables for oil wells.

 | # | Variable | Type | Unit | Data Type |
 |---|---|---|---|---|